mediafinger/RailsIsrael/README.markdown

 ***
 -->

-Before Rails Israel Raphael [@fogelmania](http://www.twitter.com/fogelmania) invited me to take part in the speakers events - apart from being able to meet some great people that are fun to talk to (and that do a lot of stuff for open source and therefore make life better for all of us), the best part was the surfing session at the beautiful beach of Tel Aviv.
+Before Rails Israel Raphael [@fogelmania](http://www.twitter.com/fogelmania) invited me to take part in the speaker's events - apart from being able to meet some great people that are fun to talk to (and that do a lot of stuff for open source and therefore make life better for all of us), the best part was the surfing session at the beautiful beach of Tel Aviv.
 A web development conference with actual surfing.
 Wow :)